James Edelman

 James Joshua Edelman AC (born 9 January 1974) has been a justice of the High Court of Australia since 30 January 2017, and is a former justice of the Federal Court of Australia and the Supreme Court of Western Australia.
 He is noted for his various achievements at a young age, including becoming a professor at Oxford University before the age of 35 and a justice of the Supreme Court of Western Australia before the age of 40.
 He was 43 years old upon commencing his appointment on the High Court and is eligible to continue until reaching the constitutionally required retirement age of 70 in 2044.

 Education

 Edelman completed high school at Scotch College in Perth, Western Australia.
-He completed bachelor's degrees in Economics (1995) and Law (first class honours, 1996) at the University of Western Australia and a Bachelor of Commerce (1997) at Murdoch University.
+He completed bachelor's degrees in economics (1995) and Law (first class honours, 1996) at the University of Western Australia and a Bachelor of Commerce (1997) at Murdoch University.

-He was awarded a Rhodes Scholarship in 1998 and completed a doctorate at Magdalen College, University of Oxford in 2001.
+He was awarded a Rhodes Scholarship in 1998 and completed a doctorate at Magdalen College, Oxford, in 2001.

 Career

 Legal

 Edelman was admitted to practice in the Supreme Court of Western Australia in 1998 after serving as an associate to Justice John Toohey in the High Court of Australia in 1997 and completing an articled clerkship at Blake Dawson Waldron.
 He was a member of the Chambers of Malcolm McCusker QC from 2001 until his appointment as a justice in 2011.

 Edelman was called to the English bar in 2008 and was a member of One Essex Court chambers.

+Edelman appeared as junior counsel to Malcolm McCusker on behalf of Andrew Mallard in Mallard's successful appeal to the High Court of Australia.